 While there is no quick fix or cure for alcoholism, this addiction can be overcome in several ways:

-Rehabilitation, or rehab, is one of the most common and effective ways to overcome alcohol addiction.
+Rehabilitation, or rehab, is one of the most common and effective ways for those seeking help to overcome alcohol addiction.
 Rehab involves supervised treatment from medical professionals in a rehab facility setting, where they address both mental health issues and physical problems associated with heavy drinking.
 During rehab, medical professionals can also monitor if there will be signs your liver is healing from the damage caused by excessive alcohol consumption.

 Rehab programs provide comprehensive care that includes medications if necessary, therapeutic activities, psychological counseling, peer support groups, and more.